-The Authority set a balanced budget for 2022/23 which relied on the use of £153k of General Fund Reserves.
-The service took early action to reduce costs during the year by delaying recruitment and holding vacant posts.
-This has helped absorb the costs of the firefighter pay award which was higher than anticipated in the budget and also set aside funding in Earmarked Reserves for future costs related to the replacement mobilising system.
+The Authority set a balanced budget for 2023/24 which relied on the use of £404k of the Budget Pressure Reserve.
+The service has reduced costs in year by delaying recruitment and holding vacant posts.
+This has removed the need to use the Budget Pressure Reserve in 2023/24 and enabled funding to be set aside in earmarked reserves for future costs relating to the escalating costs of the existing mobilisation system pending the implementation of the new replacement mobilising system and allowing for a reserve to be established to support debt costs variations resulting for the capital programme.

-Fire Authority approved its Medium Term Financial Strategy (MTFS) for 2023/24 to 2026/27 in December 2022.
-The final budget was approved by Fire Authority in February 2023.
-This explored a number of financial scenarios which demonstrate that the service has long term sustainability with sufficient reserves to manage any short term deficits.
+Fire Authority approved its Medium Term Financial Strategy (MTFS) for 2024/25 to 2027/28 in December 2023.
+The final budget was approved by Fire Authority in February 2024.
+This explored a number of financial scenarios which demonstrate that the service does need to make permanent savings for long term financial sustainability, however it has sufficient reserves to manage any short term deficits.

-Useable Reserves were £10.6m at 31 March 2023.
-The General Fund balance of £5.0m remained above the £4.5m minimum level set in the Reserves Strategy.
+Useable Reserves were £10.9m at 31 March 2024.
+The General Fund balance of £5.1m remained above the £4.5m minimum level set in the Reserves Strategy.